 This Privacy Statement applies to the processing of personal data by Dutch Blockchain Hackathon B.V. and its affiliates (together: “Odyssey” or “we”).
-This includes the processing of personal data within the context of our events such as the Odyssey Hackathon and through our website: https://www.odyssey.org/ (“the Website”).
+This includes the processing of personal data within the context of our events such as Odyssey Momentum (formerly known as Odyssey Hackathon) and through our website: https://www.odyssey.org/ (“the Website”).

 This Privacy Statement contains information on the categories of personal data we collect, why we collect it, what we do with it, and how we protect it, as well as information on your individual rights.

 Odyssey is the so-called controller in the sense of the General Data Protection Regulation (‘GDPR’).
 This Privacy Statement explains in general terms how we seek to comply with data protection laws and regulations, including but not limited to the European General Data Protection Regulation (“GDPR”) and national laws implementing the GDPR, as well as applicable data protection legislation in other jurisdictions.